PHP, Zend Framework and Other Crazy Stuff

 Today’s entry concerns authorisation.
 We previously covered how to authenticate an author to the blog, but we still have nothing ensuring only authenticated authors can access the new Administration Module.
 This is the domain of Zend_Acl, an implementation of an Access Control List system which limits access to resources by the roles assigned to a user.

-) where I’ll apply some small changes to our Layouts and add two new stylesheets.
+In the final section of this entry, we take a small detour into the world of CSS (which rarely works out for me ) where I’ll apply some small changes to our Layouts and add two new stylesheets.
 Once these are added, our infant blog application will look slightly more presentable than it’s current nakedness.

 Step 1: Understanding Access Control Lists (ACL)